All Products

 const credentialsConfig = new Credential.Config({

-// Specify the type of the credential.
+// Specify the credential type.

 type: 'ecs_ram_role',

-roleName: 'roleName',
+roleName: '<RoleName>',

 const credentialClient = new Credential.default(credentialsConfig);

-// Specify the endpoint of the cloud service.
+endpoint: 'ecs.cn-hangzhou.aliyuncs.com', // Specify the endpoint of the cloud service.

 const ecsClient = new Ecs20140526.default(ecsConfig);